Names Inspired by Alice

 Flora

-This vintage flower-inspired name can fit a casual child as well as a professional worker.
+This vintage flower-inspired name can fit both a casual child and a professional worker.

 Frances